-The Fabry Perot system is being refurbished and is not available for 2020-2 science proposals.
-It is expected to return in the late 2020 with the MR and LR etalons only.
+The Fabry Perot system is being refurbished and is not available for 2021-1 science proposals.
+It is expected to return in the second half of 2021 with the MR and LR etalons only.
 The HR etalon is currently NOT being refurbished.